 For a brief period in the late 1960’s and early 1970’s, some Seiko’s were certified chronometers by Bureaux officiels de contrôle de la marche des montres (precursor to COSC).
 Seiko's history with the Swiss official chronometer rating is an interesting one, from Seiko's first participation in 1963 to its entry of the 45 calibre here in 1968.
 Seiko nearly always placed rather well vis-a-vis its Swiss competition - almost certainly to the embarassment of the Swiss.
 When the successor to the chronometer contest was established, the COSC standard, the Swiss made the odd decision that "all parts used to build the movement must be made within Europe”...jealous much?

 Seiko would eventually eschew the Swiss-based chronometer certification in favor of their own, more stringent, standard, thusly beating the Swiss at their own game.
 And Seiko would go on to be the first to invent the automatic movement...but thats another story.
 King Seiko production lasted loosely from 1968-1974, with the Seiko introduction of its Astron, the first quartz watch, in 1969 ultimately spelling the death kneel of the KS high frequency movement.

 This King Seiko comes with a vintage mesh bracelet, leather strap, Pelican travel case, and springbar tool.

 1970 King Seiko 45-8010 Mechanical Chronometer

-DIAL: Original King Seiko-signed dial, with original hour, minute, and second hands - no blemishes are present on dial.
-Of note, dial is "Superior Chronometer Officially Certified"-signed.
+DIAL: Original King Seiko-signed dial, with original hour, minute, and second hands.
+Of note, dial is "Chronometer Officially Certified"-signed.

-CRYSTAL: Original slightly-domed crystal, with several light scratches.
+CRYSTAL: Original slightly-domed crystal, with no scratches.

 CROWN: Original KS-signed stainless-steel crown.